vitruv-tools/Maven-Build-Parent/readme.md

 The `reactions` directory is an example for a directory, in which code written in a DSL supported by Vitruvius should be placed.

 The file `.project` is only required when code is generated from Ecore meta-models or Xtext grammars.
-The file `plugin.xml` is only required when working with Ecore meta-models and will contain generated extension point definitions.
+The file `plugin.xml` is automatically generated when working with Ecore meta-models and will contain generated extension point definitions.
-There can be additional extension point definitions, e.g., when using custom factories for testing purposes.
+It can be modified to include additional extension point definitions, e.g., when using custom factories for testing purposes.

 ```
 src/